by Tracy Johnson

 The most popular and well-loved companies, products and causes have the strongest opponents.

 Do you have passionate fans?
 You’ll know when you do.
-The heat is turned up.
-When that happens, your resolve will be tested.
-That’s when you find out if you’re truly a meaningful personality brand.
+The heat is higher.
+The response is stronger.
+Resolve is tested.
+That’s when you find out if you truly have a meaningful personality brand.

-Trying to please everyone by removing the reasons they hate you will result in death.
-And it’s a horrible, painful, boring death by falling into the Zone of Mediocrity.
-This is where you cater to everyone, but delight nobody.
+Trying to please everyone by removing the negatives will result in a fate worse than death.
+It is an irrelevance.
+And it’s a horrible, painful, place to be.
+I call it the Zone of Mediocrity.
+This is where a brand tries to appeal to everyone by removing negatives.
+The result: It delights nobody.

-Are you brave enough to have loyal fans?
+Are you brave enough to apply the physics of passion that results in loyal fans?

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?